The unspoken reasons employees don’t want remote work to end

 Until the pandemic hit, Frank (not his real name) worked at a high-end restaurant in Philadelphia.
 What his co-workers didn’t know at the time was that he was struggling with alcoholism.
 The environment, where he had ready access to alcohol and co-workers who loved to go out for drinks after work, made it difficult for him to quit.

-But, while many saw their substance abuse issues increase during the pandemic’s isolation, James was able to get his addiction under control, he says.
+But, while many saw their substance abuse issues increase during the pandemic’s isolation, Frank was able to get his addiction under control, he says.
 Now that the restaurant is resuming full service again and inviting him to return to his old job, he has concerns about whether that will put his recovery in jeopardy.
 “Most people don’t recover because they’re not willing to change their lifestyle,” he says.
 If he refuses to return to his old job, money will be tight, but he’s pretty sure he can make a go of it.
 “I also don’t want to admit to all of my co-workers that I’m a recovering alcoholic,” he says.

 ‘I don’t want to give up my side hustle’